ScreamZ/apollo-flash/README.md

 <p align="center">
   <i style="font-size: 4em">🚀</i>
 </p>
-<h4 align="center">Tooling and authentication boostraper for Apollo server.</h4>

-This tool aim to quickly start an apollo server project with robust tools.
+<h4 align="center">A smart and efficient toolkit to quickly bootstrap an apollo-server project.</h4>

-It come with shipped things:
+It comes with the following tools:

 - **TypeDefs Schema and Resolvers auto-loader**.
-Remove complexity of resolvers object management.
+Remove complexity of schema / resolvers objects management.
 - **`http-only cookie` based authentication with JWT**.
 Strong stateless authentication that allows horizontal scaling and maximum security.
 - **graphql-auth**.
-Resolver middleware function that enable app security checking.
+Resolver's middleware function that enable app security checking.
+Flash also provide context generator accordingly.

 # Installation and dependencies

-Something that add a cookie property to the req object (`cookie-parser` is fine)
+If you wish to use cookie based auth : you'll need some kind of tool that add a `cookie` property to the request object (`cookie-parser` is fine with express). because apollo-flash will look for a jwt in the cookie object first.

+If you choose to not use cookie implementation, while it is recommanded, apollo-flash will only look for `Authorization: Bearer <token>` header.

+**In all cases apollo-flash will first try to look for a jwt cookie before looking for the authorizarion header.**

-That's why we suggest to use apollo-server-express.
-Context function needs to have a `.cookie` parameter in order to fetch JWT.
+That's why we suggest to use `apollo-server-express` (or koa equivalent).

-JWT is extracted from cookie first, if not found service try to read `Authorization: Bearer <token>` to resolve jwt.
+Then you just need to:

 `npm install apollo-flash --save`